Skip to main content

 Understanding ACS Response Rates

-The American Community Survey (ACS) is a household survey administered by the U.S. Census Bureau and sent to 3.5 million randomly selected households each year.
-In addition to the fact that the ACS is a vital tool for collecting demographic and socioeconomic data used for various purposes, including policy-making and resource allocation, recipients are legally required to complete the ACS and may be fined up to $5,000 for refusal to do so, although to date no person has ever been prosecuted for refusal to complete the ACS or the census (read about this in the Census FAQs).
+The American Community Survey, commonly referred to as the ACS, is a household survey administered by the U.S. Census Bureau and sent to 3.5 million randomly selected households each year.
+This questionnaire is a vital tool for collecting demographic and socioeconomic data used for various purposes, including policy-making and resource allocation.
+Recipients are legally required to complete the ACS and may be fined up to $5,000 for refusal to do so, although to date no person has ever been prosecuted for refusal to complete the ACS or the census (read about this in the Census FAQs).

 The ACS is a vital tool for collecting demographic and socioeconomic data used for various purposes, including policy-making and resource allocation.